 The Picha Project – a social enterprise helping refugees while feeding you delicious meals

-Kefir & Kombucha – as the name suggests, some serious ferments (free delivery with a minimum spend)
+Kefir & Kombucha – as the name suggests, a list of some of our favourite ferments

 Sausage KL – homemade sausages free of nasty chemicals

-Batik Boutique – you can even find ethical gifts or something special for yourself here
+Batik Boutique – ethical gifts or something special for yourself here

 4. Beauty for Expats in Kuala Lumpur

 Dermatology and aesthetic medicine are less expensive here than at home but you have to sift through to find someone reputable.
-Trusted clinics I’ve had successful experiences at are Lyfe Clinic and Dr Jane Clinic in Tropicana, MAC Clinic and Ozhean in Bangsar, and PHI Clinic in Damansara.
+Trusted clinics I’ve had successful experiences at are Lyfe Clinic and Dr Jane Clinic in Tropicana, MAC Clinic and Ozhean in Bangsar, PHI Clinic in Damansara and Kaiteki in SS2.
 The doctors at all clinics are warm, informative and I never feel pressured into a purchase.
-From pain-free teeth whitening, hair removal, micro-needling, red carpet facials, the latest in laser treatments and more intense fractional lasers, these clinics have you covered.
+From injectables, hair removal, micro-needling, red carpet facials, the latest in laser treatments and more intense fractional lasers, these clinics have you covered.